joshbegley/nyt-latest/README.md

 `He covered four presidencies in a 52-year career and never worried about “offending those in power in pursuit of answers,” one former White House press secretary said.`\
 https://nytimes.com/2022/09/28/business/media/bill-plante-dead.html?searchResultPosition=1

-**6 Injured in California School Shooting, Police Say**\
+**6 Injured in Oakland School Shooting, Police Say**\
 `Three of the victims were in critical condition, the authorities said.
-The shooting occurred at a campus in Oakland that houses multiple schools.`\
+The shooting occurred at a campus in the Bay Area that houses multiple schools.`\
 https://nytimes.com/2022/09/28/us/oakland-ca-school-shooting.html?searchResultPosition=2

 **C.D.C.
 Says Early Data Offers Positive Signs About Monkeypox Vaccine**\